CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 - Incoming BOMs adhere to organizational policy by supporting the data required by various stakeholders
 - BOM generation and consumption tools
-- Current and future BOM formats against each other and their alignment to organizational requirements
+- Current and future BOM formats against each other and their alignment with organizational requirements

-Combined with the ability to create "profiles", SCVS will facilitate:
+Combined with the ability to create profiles, SCVS will facilitate:

 - The creation of a new breed of tools (SBOM Profilers) which evaluate BOMs against various profiles so that end users may know what types of analysis can be performed on them
 - The adoption of organizational policy, defined in profiles, for what is acceptable and not acceptable for various use cases